 VA Ratings for Plantar Fasciitis

 These ratings reflect the level of functional loss and the extent to which plantar fasciitis impacts daily activities and quality of life.
 If your condition does not fit neatly into these categories or if your VA claim was denied, consider appealing for a reevaluation.
-Get a free review of your case here

 Can I Get 100% Disability with Plantar Fasciitis?

-Because the maximum VA disability rating for plantar fasciitis is 40%, veterans seeking TDIU must rely on additional service-connected conditions to meet the eligibility requirements.
-Specifically:
+To qualify for TDIU, you must rely on additional service-connected conditions to meet the eligibility requirements, including:

 Making a Plantar Fasciitis VA Claim